Anesthesia

-During a C-section, the activity around you is not chaos.
-Here is what your team is actually doing behind the drape, what the sounds mean, and why the busy room is a sign things are working.
+During a C-section, the activity around you isn't chaos.
+Here's what your team is doing behind the drape, and why a busy room is a good sign.

 One of the things moms find hardest about a C-section is the gap between what's happening around them and what they can actually see or understand.
 You're lying on your back, a drape blocks your view, the room is active, and conversations are happening that you weren't invited into.